 From 1889 for over 10 years his brother Joseph, a violinist, ran a series of chamber music concerts at Surbiton with his quartet.
 J. W. Ivimey played the piano at concerts they gave.
 Although not himself a violinist he was prevailed upon to take the place of a second violin who was indisposed.
 He wrote a piece for the quartet with exacting parts for other players, who were too engrossed to notice that the second violin part consisted mainly of notes played on the open strings!
 They traditionally ended their performances with Beethoven’s septet in E flat op 20.

-In 1920 Joseph Ivymey was conductor of the Great Western Railway Musical Society.
+In 1920 Joseph Ivimey was conductor of the Great Western Railway Musical Society.
 The family seems to have had affinity with railway musicians.
-You will notice the march East Anglia has at its head the dedication to Lady Claud Hamilton.
-This lady’s husband Lord Claud Hamilton was the Chairman of the Great Eastern, and had a famous type of express engine named after him (see my blog for February 25 2012 for these locomotives).
+You will notice J. W. Ivimey’s March East Anglia has at its head the dedication to Lady Claud Hamilton.
+This lady’s husband Lord Claud Hamilton was the Chairman of the Great Eastern Railway, and had a famous type of express engine named after him (see my blog for February 25 2012 for these locomotives).
 You will observe that the March was Expressly written for the music society!
-The Great Eastern Musical Society was the idea of another director of the railway, William Johnson Galloway, an enthusiastic amateur.
+The Great Eastern Musical Society was the idea of another director of the railway, William Johnson Galloway, an enthusiastic amateur musician.
 The choir and orchestra were drawn exclusively from employees of the railway.
 It was formed in 1908, the year previous to the first performance of the March East Anglia.
 With an informality far in advance of its time the concerts were relaxed affairs with the audience sitting not in rows but around tables in the Hamilton Hall of the hotel.
 Refreshments were served between items.
 Even today concerts are not so agreeable!
-The society acquired an impressive reputation performing far beyond East Anglia, in such places as York and Edinburgh, and could call on the services of the best professional conductors of the time.
+The society acquired an impressive reputation, performing far beyond East Anglia, in such places as York and Edinburgh, and could call on the services of the best professional conductors of the time.